nicole-baltodano/CDC_Behavioral_Risk_Factor_Surveillance_System/README.md

 The analysis focuses on filtering the Topic column for diabetes or other relevant health topics.
 Challenges:
 Restructuring the Break_Out and Break_Out_Category columns to create new features.
-Aggregating Sample_Size for meaningful insights is still a work in progress.

 ## 2️⃣ Diabetes-Specific BRFSS Data (2023)